Read in 3 minutes

 sudo apt install redis-server

-When the installation is complete, Redis service will start automatically.
+When the installation is complete, the Redis service will start automatically.
 You can check the status of the service by typing:

 sudo systemctl status redis-server